 The Company's significant accounting policies are described in Note 2, "Summary of Significant Accounting Policies," to the consolidated financial statements included in the Annual Report.
-There have been no material changes to the significant accounting policies during the nine months ended September 30, 2020, other than the addition of the Investments section and certain updates to the Inventory section below.
+There have been no material changes to the significant accounting policies during the three months ended March 31, 2021.